KupiaSec/.github/profile/README.md

 ##  Why Choose Us?
 🚀 Resting is not in our vocabulary, as we persistently endeavor to explore and embrace the finest audit processes and tools, all in the pursuit of excellence in audit quality.

 🏆 We go beyond words.
-Kupia Security proves its prowess on public contest platforms like Code4rena and Sherlock, showcasing our skills and expertise in real-time challenges.
+Kupia Security proves its prowess on public contest platforms, showcasing our skills and expertise in real-time challenges.

 KupiaSec is recognized in major public contest platforms - [Code4rena](https://code4rena.com/leaderboard), [Sherlock](https://audits.sherlock.xyz/leaderboard), [Cantina](https://cantina.xyz/u/KupiaSec) and [CodeHawks](https://profiles.cyfrin.io/u/kupiasec).